 Schedule: 1 – 2 treatments weekly

 Many of our clients at Balanced Life Health Care come in before starting or resuming the IVF process.
 From an acupuncturist perspective this gives us valuable time to work on underlying health issues, and prepare the body, and mind for a stimulation cycle or transfer.
-We consider the window of opportunity to gain the maximum benefit of Acupuncture (& Chinese Herbal Medicine) is approximately three months.
-This follows the secondary, preantral, and astral stages of follicular development.
-Studies have even suggested that after 8 Acupuncture sessions a marked improvement in blood flow to the uterus, and improved endometrial lining thickness (3).
+Studies have even suggested that Acupuncture can have a marked improvement in blood flow to the uterus, and improved endometrial lining thickness (3).

 We also encourage male partners to also work on sperm health.
 To find out more visit our Male Fertility Page.